giovanniboscu/continuous-section-field/docs/model/csf_cuf_formal_variable_section_extension.md

 ## 6. Global sectional coefficients

-The reference paper subsequently uses coefficients summed over the transverse sub-domains.
+The CUF formulation subsequently uses coefficients summed over the transverse sub-domains.

 The same operation is retained.